Summary of Decameron tales: Seventh tale (II, 7)

-The Sultan of Babylon sends one of his daughters, Alatiel, overseas, designing to marry her to the King of Algarve.
-By diverse adventures she comes in the space of four years into the hands of nine men in varied places.
-At last she is restored to her father, whom she quits again in the guise of a virgin, and, as was at first intended, is married to the King of Algarve.
+The Sultan of Babylon sends one of his daughters, Alatiel, overseas to be married to the King of Algarve.
+By diverse adventures she comes into the hands of nine men in varied places within four years.
+At last she is restored to her father, whom she quits again in the guise of a virgin to be married to the King of Algarve, as it was at first intended.

 This scandalous tale is told by Panfilo.
 There is no agreement on its origin, probably because of the very eclectic nature of the plot, which may have been pieced together from various sources by Boccaccio.
-Some suggest One Thousand and One Nights or the Ephesian Tale may have given some inspiration to the author for this tale, but not enough that either could definitely been called a source.
+Some suggest One Thousand and One Nights or the Ephesian Tale may have given some inspiration to the author for this tale, but not enough that either could definitely be called a source.

 Eighth tale (II, 8)

 The Count of Antwerp, laboring under a false accusation, goes into exile.
 He leaves his two children in different places in England, and takes service in Ireland.
 Returning to England an unknown man, he finds his son and daughter prosperous.
 He serves as a groom in the army of the King of France; his innocence is established, and he is restored to his former honors.

 Elissa narrates this story, which shares its theme of a woman's vengeance for being spurned with many ancient stories.
 However, a direct source may be the real-life story of Pierre de La Broce and Lady of Brabant.
 Dante writes about the soul of the former in Purgatorio, vi.
 A literary source may have been a Provençal romance written in 1318 by Arnaud Vidal de Castelnaudary called Guillaume de la Barre.
 However, the theme is so common that pinning down one main source is very difficult.